-Large enterprises are primarily the ones who use this software.
+Large enterprises are primarily the ones that use this software.
 According to Forrester, Medallia scores highly for data collection and feedback capabilities and analytics, as well as security, professional services offerings and usability.
 Users on the G2 Crowd review site noted that access to Medallia within IBM products can be a challenge, Forrester said.
 Contact Medallia directly for pricing and licensing information.

-NICE Satmetrix NPX combines the ability to collect customer data, run automated analytics (including text analytics) and automate action management.
-NPX evolved from NICE's contact center product and Satmetrix's product that co-developed the NPS metric.
+Nice Satmetrix NPX combines the ability to collect customer data, run automated analytics (including text analytics) and automate action management.
+NPX evolved from Nice's contact center product and Satmetrix's product that co-developed the NPS metric.
 Users can set up alerts, utilize machine learning and AI algorithms and even integrate with Salesforce.

 According to Forrester, functionality, ease of use and cost are its main advantages.
-NICE Satmetrix NPX scored about average for text analytics, security and professional services offerings, but low for scalability.
+Nice Satmetrix NPX scored about average for text analytics, security and professional services offerings, but low for scalability.
 The product is deployed in a SaaS model.
-Contact NICE directly for pricing and licensing information.
+Contact Nice directly for pricing and licensing information.